 Small creatures cannot wield weapons with the heavy property.
 Typically they only have 25 ft. of movement speed.

-However, this is balanced-out by small creatures being able to squeeze-through smaller spaces than medium creatures.
-Plus, they have the ability to mount medium-size creatures.
+However, this is balanced out by small creatures being able to squeeze through smaller spaces than medium creatures.
+Plus, they can mount medium-size creatures.

 Maybe the base race isn’t specific enough for your tastes.
-Your homebrew race originally spurned from a single group of people, but have since spread out to different biomes.
+Your homebrew race originally spurned from a single group of people but has since spread out to different biomes.

 Biologically, your race is all-encompassing.
 Everyone has pointy ears, is roughly the same size, and has similar distinguishing features.
 However, over many, many years your race has changed.